nanlabs/frontend-reference/examples/react-native-expo-router-with-shared-routes/docs/PROJECT_CONFIGURATION.md

 ## ESLint

 ESLint is a linting tool for JavaScript.
-By providing specific configuration defined in the`.eslintrc` file it prevents developers from making silly mistakes in their code and enforces consistency in the codebase.
+By providing specific configuration defined in the`.eslintrc` file, it prevents developers from making silly mistakes in their code and enforces consistency in the codebase.

 [ESLint Configuration](../.eslintrc)